JuanPabloDiaz/platzi/2022/consumoAPI_RESTconJs/readme.md

 <div id="top"></div>

-# Course: REST API Consumption with JavaScript
+# REST API Consumption with JavaScript Course

 This repo is part of a Platzi course called: "[Curso de Consumo de API REST con JavaScript](https://platzi.com/cursos/api/)".
 By doing this course, I learned how to consume a REST API with JavaScript.
 Discovered the communication flow between Frontend and Backend and made my first asynchronous requests using fetch.